melanie-mendoza/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

+The super keyword is used to access and call functions on an object's parent.
-It links the parent to a child.
+Essentially, it links the parent to a child.

 ## Project Set up